 The Liberal Feminist Perspective on the Family

-To Somerville, many feminists have failed to acknowledge progress for women such as the greater freedom to go into paid work, and the greater degree of choice over whether they marry or cohabit, when and whether to have children, and whether to take part in a heterosexual or same-sex relationship or to simply live on their own.
+To Somerville, many feminists have failed to acknowledge progress for women such as the greater freedom to go into paid work, and the greater degree of choice over whether to marry or cohabit, when and whether to have children, and whether to take part in a heterosexual or same-sex relationship or to simply live on their own.

-The increased choice for women and the rise of the dual-earner household (both partners in work) has helped create greater equality within relationships.
+The increased choice for women and the rise of the dual-earner household (in which both partners in work) has helped create greater equality within relationships.
 Somerville argues that ‘some modern men are voluntarily committed to sharing in those routine necessities of family survival, or they can be persuaded, cajoled, guilt-tripped or bullied’.
 Despite this, however, ‘women are angry, resentful and above all disappointed in men.’
 Many men do not take on their full share of responsibilities and often these men can be ‘shown the door’.

 Somerville raises the possibility that women might do without male partners, especially as so many prove inadequate, and instead get their sense of fulfilment from their children.
 Unlike Germain Greer, however, Somerville does not believe that living in a household without an adult male is the answer – the high figures for remarriage suggest that heterosexual attraction and the need for intimacy and companionship mean that heterosexual families will not disappear.